CounterpartyXCP/counterparty-core/docs/API.rst

    Cancel an open order or bet you created.

    :param string offer_hash: The transaction hash of the order or bet.
-   :param boolean unsigned: If set to ``true``, just return the unsigned raw transaction (as hex) instead of actually processing it.
+   :param boolean unsigned: To sign and publish the transaction (i.e. the source address for the specified ``offer_hash`` must be in the local wallet), set this parameter to ``false``.
+Otherwise, set to ``true`` to return the unsigned OP_RETURN raw transaction, hex encoded.
+Or, to get an unsigned multisig transaction, specify the public key string instead of ``true``.
-   :return: If unsigned is set to ``false``, the hash of the transaction on success.
-If unsigend is set to ``true``, the unsigned raw transaction is returned (see the line above).
+   :return: If ``unsigned`` is set to ``false``, the transaction is signed and committed, and the hash of the transaction is returned on success.
+Otherwise, the raw transaction (be it OP_RETURN or multisig) is returned as a hex encoded string.

 .. _do_dividend: